ON TWO WHEELS

 Selmon Greenway

 Connecting to the Tampa Riverwalk at Brorein Avenue, this bike path twists and turns across downtown in the shadow of the elevated Selmon Expressway.
 The ultimate goal: historic Ybor City.
-The recent addition to downtown's bike network makes use of existing streets, sidewalks and parking lots to wend its way through town.
-It's a little more complicated than the Riverwalk or Bayshore, but keep an eye on the signs and you'll do fine.
-This part of town is on the verge of major changes thanks to Tampa Bay Lightning owner Jeff Vinik's $2 billion investment in the Channel District.
+Some of the bike network makes use of existing streets, sidewalks and parking lots to wend its way through town.
+It's a little more complicated than the Riverwalk or Bayshore but keep an eye on the signs and you'll do fine.
 Twin rewards are waiting at the end of the path: a view of An American Journey, a sprawling mural depicting the immigrant history of Ybor City, and Coppertail Brewing Co., among Tampa Bay's best craft breweries.

 Miles of bike lanes